 I divide the population of parents into four groups: reform control, reform treatment, peer effect control, and peer effect treatment.
-The reform control group consists of the parents who had a child prior to the reform, the reform treatment group consists of parents who had a child after the reform and could not know about the reform at the time of conception.
+The reform control group consists of parents who had a child prior to the reform, the reform treatment group consists of parents who had a child after the reform and could not know about the reform at the time of conception.
 These groups are used to evaluate the reform effects on both mothers and fathers.
 Both the peer effect control group and peer effect treatment groups contain mothers who had a child after the reform was implemented and knew about the new rules at the time of conception.
 The difference between these two groups is the date when their sister had a child.
 The four groups are depicted in Figure 2.
-Mother A1 refers to a mother who had a child nine months prior to the reform, and Mother B1 refers to a mother who had a child in the nine months following the reform implementation.
-Both Mother A2 and Mother B2 had a child after 1st of October 2002.
+Mother A1 refers to a mother who had a child in the nine months prior to the reform implementation.
+Both Mother A2 and Mother B2 had a child after October 1 2002.
 Mother A1 and Mother A2 are sisters and Mother A1 was in the reform control group.
 Mother B2's sister is Mother B1, who was in the reform treatment group.